 The following factors must be measured at animal level.

 House climate can be influenced by insulation of roof, walls and floor, ventilation, heating, cooling and lighting.
-The climate directly surrounding the birds is called the micro-climate.
-(For example chickens in a brooding ring) In fact the micro climate is the only thing that is of importance for the birds.
-It is possible that the climate in the house is acceptable but that on bird level the climate is unsuitable.
+The climate directly surrounding the birds is called the micro-climate (for example, chickens in a brooding ring).
+In fact, the micro-climate is the only thing that is of importance for the birds.
+It is possible that the climate in the house is acceptable but the climate at bird level is unsuitable.
 For example CO2 is a heavy gas and CO2 levels at bird level can be much higher than at 2 m height.
 Another example is the brooding ring.
-When we make use of brooding rings the temperature of the house can be lower as long as the temperature at chicken level is correct.
+The use of brooding rings means that the temperature of the house can be lower as long as the temperature at chicken level (under the brooder) is correct.
 This principle is applied in order to save on heating expenses.
-The advantages should be weighed against the disadvantages: with brooding rings you can save on energy but often the labour to make and manage the brooding rings is more.
+The advantages should be weighed against the disadvantages i.e. with brooding rings you can save on energy but often the labour to make and manage the brooding rings is more.

-Layers are warm blooded (homoiothermic) i.e. within a certain range, their body temperature is quite constant.
-On average, the body temperature of birds is between 41oC and 42.2oC.
-Body temperature is regulated by part of the brains (the hypophyge) and is kept quite constant.
-This part of the brains is comparable to a thermostat.
-Contraction and widening of blood vessels and speed of respiration influence heat emission and retention and consequently influence the body temperature.
-It takes some time before heat regulating mechanisms start functioning in newborn animals and so they need a higher ambient temperature than adult animals do.
-Furthermore, the ratio between the surface area and weight of young animals is unfavorable and they do not have any fat reserves.
+Layers are warm blooded (homeothermic) i.e. within a certain range, their body temperature is quite constant.
+On average, the body temperature of birds is between 41°C and 42.2°C. Body temperature is kept quite constant and is regulated by part of the chicken brain (the hypophyse).
+This part of the brain is comparable to a thermostat.
+Contraction and widening of blood vessels and the speed of respiration influence heat emission and retention which consequently influence the body temperature.
+It takes some time before heat regulating mechanisms start functioning in newborn animals and therefore they need a higher ambient temperature than adult animals do.
+Furthermore, the ratio between the surface area and weight of young animals is unfavourable and they do not have any fat reserves.

-The comfort zone is defined as: the temperature zone in which the birds are able to keep their body temperature constant with minimum effort.
+The comfort zone is defined as the temperature zone in which the birds are able to keep their body temperature constant with minimum effort.
 This temperature zone also depends on the feeding level and housing conditions.
-Behaviour of birds will change when temperatures rise to above the comfort zone, they will start panting and change their body position.
-When temperatures are below the comfort zone birds will also change their body position and huddle together
+Behaviour of birds will change when temperatures rise to above the comfort zone as they will start to pant and change their body position.
+When temperatures are below the comfort zone birds will also change their body position and huddle together.

-The thermoneutral zone is defined as: the temperature zone in which the birds are able to keep their body temperature constant with the help of physical heat regulation .
-This temperature zone a.o. depends on feeding level and housing conditions of the birds and other factors.
-The lowest temperature in the thermoneutral zone is called the lowest critical temperature (LCT) If temperatures fall to under this temperature the bird will start using feed energy to warm itself (i.e. maintain its body temperature).
-Consequently it will consume more feed.
-The highest temperature in the thermoneutral zone is called the highest critical temperature (HCT) If the temperature rises to above this temperature the birds can no longer dissipate their heat.
-They will start consuming less feed and its production will drop as a result.
+The thermoneutral zone is defined as the temperature zone in which the birds are able to keep their body temperature constant with the help of physical heat regulation .
+This temperature zone depends on feeding level and housing conditions of the birds and other factors.
+The lowest temperature in the thermoneutral zone is called the lowest critical temperature (LCT).
+If temperatures fall to under this temperature the bird will start to use feed energy to warm itself (i.e. maintain its body temperature) and will consequently consume more feed.
+The highest temperature in the thermoneutral zone is called the highest critical temperature (HCT).
+If the temperature rises above this temperature the birds can no longer dissipate their heat.
+They will start to consume less feed and production will drop as a result.

 The highest and lowest critical temperature depend very much on:

 When temperatures are not within the comfort zone, birds have several mechanisms which enable them to keep their body temperature constant without having to produce extra heat.
-This is referred to as physical heat regulation.
-Factors influencing physical heat regulation include:
+This is referred to as physical heat regulation and factors that influence physical heat regulation include:

-Assessing temperature by way of the animal The best instrument for measuring temperature is the animal itself.
-Animals show if the way they is housed is too cold or too hot.
-The animal functions as the sensor.
-Assessing the temperature in this way should only be done when the animals are at rest, not when they are active or eating.
-Things that can point to mistakes in house climate are:
+The best instrument for measuring temperature is the animal itself.
+Assessing the temperature by observing the birds themselves should only be done when the animals are at rest, not when they are active or eating.
+Obvious indicators of unsatisfactory house climate are:

 Measuring the temperature is the most common way of assessing the climate in a house.
 Such a measurement can give a lot of useful information and is not expensive or hard to do.
 There are several ways of measuring the temperature:

-Where should the temperature sensor be placed?
-The temperature in a house is not the same all over.
-There are several places where the sensor should not be placed e.g. it should not be hung close to the wall or behind something which hinders the air flow.
-Furthermore the location of the air inlet and heating equipment is important in determining a location for the temperature sensor.
-The sensor should not be hung too high in the house.
+The temperature in a house is not uniform and therefore, there are several places where the sensor should not be placed (i.e. it should not be hung close to the wall or behind something which hinders the air flow) and should not be hung too high in the house.
+Furthermore, the location of the air inlet and heating equipment is important in determining the best position for the temperature sensor.
 It is best to place it as close to the animals as possible and in such a way that the fresh air passes the sensor before it reaches the animals.
-Animals that are kept at too low temperatures will have poorer technical results.

-The critical temperature for layers is 20oC.
-For every 1oC lower than 20oC, the birds require 1.5 g of feed per day extra.
-The most efficient temperature for layers is 20 – 24oC.
-When temperatures rise to above 24oC, shell quality and egg weight go down.
-For broilers and rearer birds the critical temperature depends very much on age.
+The critical temperature for layers is 20°C. For every 1°C lower than 20°C, the birds require an extra 1.5 g of feed per day.
+The most efficient temperatures for layers are between 20 – 24°C. When temperatures rise above 24°C, shell quality and egg weight will reduce.
+The critical temperature for broilers and rearing birds is highly dependant on age.

-Note: These temperatures are recommended temperatures and should be adapted to local situation if necessary.
+Note: These temperatures are recommended temperatures and should be adapted to local situations as necessary.

 The following concepts are used to measure the humidity of air in poultry houses:

-Measuring humidity Relative humidity in poultry houses is measured to determine whether respiratory disorders are due to too high or too low relative humidity.
-Too high relative humidity can lead to condensation in the house.
-Humidity also influences the chances of survival for micro-organisms.
+Relative humidity in poultry houses is measured to determine whether respiratory disorders are due to too high or too low relative humidity.
+If the relative humidity is too high, condensation can accumulate in the house.
+This has a direct effect on the growth of micro-organisms.

-The most important components of air are nitrogen (N2 approximately 79%) and oxygen (O2, 20.3%).
-In addition to these main components there are several other gasses like carbon dioxide (CO2), and moisture (H2O).
+The most important components of air are nitrogen (N2, approximately 79%) and oxygen (O2, 20.3%).
+In addition to these main components there are several other gasses such as carbon dioxide (CO2), and water (H2O).
 Birds inhale O2 and exhale CO2 and H2O.
 True ‘lack of oxygen’ does not occur in poultry houses because animals can inhale sufficient oxygen even if the oxygen levels in the air are substantially lower than normal.
 What is called ‘lack of oxygen’ in practice is, in reality, often a combination of high CO2 concentration, high temperatures and high humidity.

 Table 2.
 Gas Standards for European poultry houses

 A gas detector can be used to measure the gas content of the air.
 All measurements should be done at animal level.
-The device consists of a pump and its most important components are the tubes.
-These tubes are necessary to determine the gas content.
-The tubes are filled with a chemical substance that discolors when air which contains the gas being measured passes through it.
+The device consists of a pump and its most important components are the tubes which are necessary to determine the gas content.
+The tubes are filled with a chemical substance that changes colour when air which contains the gas being measured passes through it.
 There are special tubes for determining the CO2, NH3, H2S, SO2 and CO contents of the air.

 Whether or not birds are comfortable is very much influenced by air velocity and air temperature.
 Young animals are more sensitive to these factors than older, heavier animals.
 Taking into consideration the recommended temperatures, the air velocity at animal level is allowed to vary between 0.1 and 0.2 m/second.
-If house temperatures are low, the animals experience higher air velocities as a (severe) draft often leading to disease A simple way of determining the the (negative) effect of drafts is the draft value.
+If house temperatures are low, the animals experience higher air velocities as a (severe) draft which can lead to disease.
+A simple way of determining the (negative) effect of drafts is the ‘draft value’.

-The draft value is The temperature difference between the house air and the incoming air (in degrees Celsius) multiplied by the airspeed in M/sec.
-In Formula D= (OT – IT) X S D = Draft value OT = Outside Temperature IT = Inside temperature S = airspeed at bird level in M/sec The standard for draft value is less than 0.8, if the draft value is more than 0,8 there is risk for drafts.
-If temperatures are higher than 25-30oC, air velocities of higher than 0.1-0.2 m/second will not have a negative effect but will just have a positive effect and help to cool the animals..
+The draft value is the temperature difference between the house air and the incoming air (in degrees Celsius) multiplied by the airspeed in m/sec ( D= (OT – IT) X S D = Draft value OT = Outside Temperature IT = Inside temperature S = airspeed at bird level in m/sec).
+The standard for the draft value is a value less than 0.8.
+If the draft value is more than 0.8 there is risk for drafts to occur in the poultry house.
+If temperatures are higher than 25-30°C, air velocities of higher than 0.1-0.2 m/second will actually have a positive effect and help to cool the animals.

 The air movement pattern within a house is easier to control in this way as the influence of air velocity and outside temperature are less.
-It is not possible to give rules for the air movement pattern within a house because the air movement pattern depends on the kind and control of ventilation within a house, the house width, the slope of the roof and the way the house is organized
+It is not possible to give rules for the air movement pattern within a house because the air movement patterns depend on the ventilation within a house, the house width, the slope of the roof and the way the house is organised.

 Air velocity can be measured using an anemometer.
 The air movement pattern within a house can be made visible by using a smoke generator or smoke powder.